National Youth Gang Survey Analysis

 - The right-hand portion of the figure below shows that when gang member migrants are noted, they frequently compose only a small fraction of total gang membership size—most often, they make up less than 25 percent.

 - On the whole, these results strongly suggest that gang member migration is far more the exception than the rule outside metropolitan areas.
-These findings also support empirical research which has demonstrated that a community’s gang problem—however affected from other areas—is primarily and inherently homegrown and localized in composition.
+These findings also support empirical research demonstrating that a community’s gang problem—however affected from other areas—is primarily and inherently homegrown and localized in composition.

 |Percent of Jurisdictions Reporting Migration|

 |Gang Activity, Gang Member Migration||12.2%|

 |No Gang Activity, No Gang Member Migration||81.0%|

 |Of local gang members, gang migrants compose. . .||Percent of Agencies|

 The reasons gang members migrate can be grouped into two categories:

 - Illegitimate reasons, including drug distribution and other illegal activities, recruiting members, and avoiding law enforcement.

 - Legitimate or “social” reasons, including concerns and efforts to improve quality of life, including moves with family for employment and/or educational opportunities.

 Respondents provided information regarding the influential factors on gang member migration in their jurisdictions in 2010.